Heat (Heat Wave)

 Media and Comminity Education Ideas

-Publish a special newspaper section with emergency information on extreme
+- Publish a special newspaper section with

 heat.
-Localize the information by including the phone numbers of local
+Localize the information by including the phone numbers

-emergency services offices, the American Red Cross chapter, and local hospitals.
+emergency services offices, the American Red Cross chapter, and local

-Interview local physicians about the dangers of sunburn, heat exhaustion,
+- Interview local physicians about the dangers

 heat stroke, and other possible conditions caused by excessive heat.

-can conserve water and energy in their homes and their workplaces.
+can conserve water and energy in their homes and their

-Interview local officials and representatives of the U.S.
+- Interview local officials and representatives of

-Department of Agriculture about special steps farmers can take
+Department of Agriculture about special steps

-to establish alternative water supplies for their crops and ways to protect
+to establish alternative water supplies for their crops and ways to

 livestock and poultry from the effects of extreme heat.

-Sponsor a "Helping Your Neighbors" program through your local school
+- Sponsor a "Helping Your Neighbors" program

-system to encourage children to think of those persons who require
+system to encourage children to think of those persons who

-special assistance during severe weather conditions, such as elderly people,
+special assistance during severe weather conditions, such as elderly

 infants, or people with disabilities.